nsweeting/authex_blacklist_redis/README.md

 ## Configuration

-In order to use this as your blacklist module, you must add the following your Authex config.
+In order to use this as your blacklist module, you must add the following to your Authex config.

 ```elixir
 config :authex, [